Paying for long-term care

 Immediate care plan

-Like an annuity, this product is set up in exchange for a lump sum.
-It’s designed to pay the shortfall between your income and your care costs for the rest of your life, and pays directly to the care provider Some may increase their payments automatically to keep pace with care costs.
+This is sometimes called an immediate needs annuity, and like an annuity this product is set up in exchange for a lump sum.
+It’s designed to pay the shortfall between your income and your care costs for the rest of your life, and pays directly to the care provider.
+Some immediate needs annuities may increase their payments automatically to keep pace with care costs.

 Your financial adviser can go over all the options with you to find the best solutions.
 Being long-term care specialists, they should also be able to offer practical recommendations on the types of care available, and even on individual care providers.
 Importantly, they can also show you that long-term care can be affordable, and need not impose a burden on your family.